cosmos/relayer/docs/config_migration.md

 rly config init
 ```

-3) Add chains to relay for to the config.
+3) Add chains to relay to the config.
 This fetches chain meta-data from `cosmos/chain-registry`.
 Example:
 ```sh
 rly chains add cosmoshub osmosis juno
 ```